The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Joint photometry and RV modelling

 To speed up the analysis, we limited the \tess data to 12-hour time windows centred on the predicted mid-transit times.
-For both the \tess and \cheops transit light curves, the following parameters were fitted: the central time of transit ($T_0$), the orbital period ($P$), eccentricity ($e$), and argument of periastron ($\omega$), using the parameterisation from \cite{Eastman2013} ($\sqrt{e}\sin{\omega}$, $\sqrt{e}\cos{\omega}$).
-We also fitted the quadratic limb-darkening coefficients ($u_1$, $u_2$), constrained by normal priors based on predicted values from \texttt{LDTK}\footnote{\url{https://github.com/hpparvi/ldtk}} \citep{Husser2013,Parviainen2015b}, as well as the impact parameter ($b$) and the planet-to-star radius ratio ($R_\mathrm{p}/R_\star$).
-We also fitted the stellar density ($\rho_\star$) using a normal prior based on the stellar parameters presented in \citep{Kuzuhara2024}.
+For both the \tess and \cheops transit light curves, the following parameters were fitted: the central time of transit ($T_0$), orbital period ($P$), eccentricity ($e$), and argument of periastron ($\omega$), using the parameterisation from \cite{Eastman2013} ($\sqrt{e}\sin{\omega}$, $\sqrt{e}\cos{\omega}$).
+We also fitted the quadratic limb-darkening coefficients ($u_1$, $u_2$) independently for each instrument, constrained by normal priors based on predicted values from \texttt{LDTK}\footnote{\url{https://github.com/hpparvi/ldtk}} \citep{Husser2013,Parviainen2015b}, as well as the impact parameter ($b$) and the planet-to-star radius ratio ($R_\mathrm{p}/R_\star$).
+We also fitted the stellar density ($\rho_\star$) using a normal prior based on the stellar parameters presented by \citep{Kuzuhara2024}.
 Each light curve included a white noise term as an additional free parameter.

-For the RV data, we subtracted the median velocities from the HARPS-N and ESPRESSO datasets to place them on a similar scale to the CARMENES data, which is centred near 0 m\,s$^{-1}$.
-The subtracted values correspond to median velocities of $\gamma_\mathrm{HN} = 51337.25$ m\,s$^{-1}$ and $\gamma_\mathrm{ESP} = 51409.56$ m\,s$^{-1}$, respectively.
-Since we included instrument-specific offsets and jitter terms as free parameters in our model, these offsets have no effect on the RV fit.
-In addition to these offsets, we also fitted for the orbital period, eccentricity, and RV semi-amplitude ($K$).
-As noted above, some GP hyperparameters were shared between the RV and H$\alpha$ time series.
-The kernel amplitude ($H$) and the amplitude of the cosine component ($C$) were fitted independently for each time series, while $P_{\mathrm{rot}}$, $\lambda$, and $w$ were shared and fitted jointly.
+For the RV data, we included instrument-specific offsets and jitter terms as free parameters in the model.
+In addition to these offsets, we fitted for $P$, $e$ (using the parametrisation $\sqrt{e}\sin{\omega}$, $\sqrt{e}\cos{\omega}$), and $K$.
+As described above, several GP hyperparameters were shared between the RV and H$\alpha$ time series.
+Specifically, the kernel amplitude ($H$) and the amplitude of the cosine component ($C$) were fitted independently for each time series, while $P_{\mathrm{rot}}$, $\lambda$, and $w$ were treated as common parameters and fitted jointly.